grapeup/DrivingEvents/README.md

 `using Pluto; Pluto.run()`

-A new window in browser should appear.
+A new window in your browser should appear.
 Browse for `noteboook/drivingevents.jl`.
-And you should see the notebook.
-Wait for a while until all notebooks will be loaded.
-It may take a little as Julia is compiled language.
+You should see the notebook.
+Wait for a while until all sections will be loaded.
+It may take some time as Julia is compiled language.

 ## Static HTML